Mackey functors and sharpness for fusion systems: Mackey functors for fusion systems

-\begin{dfn} Let $\CF$ be a fusion system and let $\CX$ be an $\CF$-overconjugacy closed full subcategory of $\CF$.
-A {\em Mackey functor} for $\CX$ over a commutative ring $k$ with identity element is a pair of functors
+\begin{dfn} Let $\CF$ be a fusion system and let $\CX$ be an $\CF$-overconjugacy closed collection of subgroups of $S$.
+An {\em $\CX$-restricted Mackey functor} for $\CF$ over a commutative ring $k$ with identity element is a pair of functors

 satisfying the following conditions. \begin{enumerate} \item (Bivariance) $M^*\colon \CO(\CX) \to \Mod{k}$ is a contravariant functor, $M_*\colon \CO(\CX) \to \Mod{k}$ is a covariant functor, and $M^*(P) = M_*(P) =: M(P)$ for all objects~$P$ of $\CX$. \item (Isomorphism) $M^*([\alpha]) = M_*([\alpha]^{-1})$ if $[\alpha]$ is an isomorphism in $\CO(\CX)$. \item (Mackey decomposition) If $Q, R \leq P \leq S$ are in $\CX$, then